 National Pickle Day recognizes the tart, sometimes sweet, and even spicy pickle.
 Each year on November 14th, pickle lovers pop open pecks of their preferred preserved pickle. observed annually on November 14.
 It may be a Dill, Gherkin, Cornichon, Brined, Kosher Dill, Polish, Hungarian, Lime, Bread and Butter, Swedish and Danish, or Kool-Aid Pickle.
 Whichever is your choice, eat them all day long.

-– When served on a stick at festivals, fairs or carnivals.
+- Food vendors sometimes serve pickles on a stick fairs or carnivals.
 They are known as stick pickles.

-- The popularity of the pickle dates back thousands of years, pickles have been a popular food dating back to 2030 B.C.
-At that time, cucumbers were imported from India to the Tigris Valley where they were first preserved and eaten as pickles.
+- The popularity of the pickle dates back thousands of years to 2030 B.C.
+At that time, traders imported cucumbers from India to the Tigris Valley.
+Here the people first preserved and ate the cucumbers as pickles.

 - Cleopatra attributed her good looks to her diet of pickles.

 - Even Julius Caesar craved the benefits of pickles.
 He believed pickles lent physical and spiritual strength and gave them to his troops.

 Snack on a pickle to celebrate, but don’t stop there.
 This snack is multipurpose.
 They make delicious additions to salads and sandwiches.
 Grind them up and make a relish.
 Experimenting with pizza?
 Top it with some pickles.
 If your Sloppy Joe is missing a little zing, add some pickles.
 While not everything is better with pickles (ice cream?), a little experimentation goes a long way with pickles.

 Try tasting pickled carrots, cauliflower or watermelon.
 Even some proteins are pickled, such as eggs.
 What’s your favorite kind of pickle?
 Sweet, spicy, dill?
 Let us know by using #NationalPickleDay and posting on social media.